-90. Now let's ONLY think about the days over the past month that you HAVE brought food back up into your mouth.
-Has the number of time this has happened varied much from day to day? ...Over the past month, on the days this has happened, what is the lowest number of times that food has come back up into your mouth?
+90. Now let's ONLY think about the days over the past month that your child HAS brought food back up into their mouth.
+Has the number of regurgitations varied much from day to day? ...
+Over the past month, on the days your child has regurgitated, what is the lowest number of times that food has come back up into their mouth?
 What is the highest number of times?

 90a.
-Minimum number of regurgitations on days when rumination has occurred 90b.
-Maximum number of regurgitations on days when rumination has occurred Note: Count every single instance of food coming up into the mouth, even if instances were clustered close together in time (e.g., repeated regurgitations over a 30-minute period following a meal).
+Minimum number of regurgitations on days when rumination has occurred

+90b.
+Maximum number of regurgitations on days when rumination has occurred

+Note: Count every single instance of food coming up into the mouth, even if instances were clustered close together in time (e.g., repeated regurgitations over a 30-minute period following a meal).
 Some individuals may be unable to specify a number as it is too high.
 In this case a rating of 777 should be made.

-91. Over the past month, on the days that you HAVE brought food back up into your mouth, wha would you say is the AVERAGE number of times that the food has come back up?
-Rating: Average number of regurgitations on days when rumination has occurred Note: The average number should fall between the minimum and maximum provided in item 90 some individuals may be unable to specify a number as it is too high.
-In this instance a rating of 77% should be made.
-DSM-5 Criterion A (continued): 92.
-What do you do with the food that comes back up into your mouth?
-For example, do you chew i again, swallow it again, or spit it out?
-Rating: Re-chew (Yes/No) Re-swallow (Yes/No) Spit out (Yes/No) 93.
-Over the past month, how often after eating did you chew the food again, swallow it again, o spit it out?
-Rating: Re-chewed on% of eating pisodes in past month Re-swallowed on% of eating episodes in past month Spat out on% of eating episodes in past month 94.
-On a usual day over the past month, when food has come back up into your mouth, how much time have you spent chewing and swallowing or spitting out?
-Rating: Minutes per day (on days when rumination has occurred, to include all episodes): If all day every day rater should score 777
+91. Over the past month, on the days that your child HAS regurgitated, what would you say is the AVERAGE number of times that food has come back up into their mouth?

+Rating: Average number of regurgitations on days when rumination has occurred

+Note: The average number should fall between the minimum and maximum provided in item 90.
+Some individuals may be unable to specify a number as it is too high.
+In this instance a rating of 777 should be made.

+DSM-5 Criterion A (continued):

+92. What does your child do with the food that comes back up into his/her mouth?
+For example, does your child re-chew it, re-swallow it, or spit it out?

+Re-chew (Yes/No)

+Re-swallow (Yes/No)

+Spit out (Yes/No)

+93. Over the past month, after what percentage of eating episodes did your child re-chew, re-swallow, or spit out the food that came back up into his/her mouth?

+Re-chewed on% of eating episodes in past monthRe-swallowed on% of eating episodes in past monthSpat out on% of eating episodes in past month

+94. On a typical day over the past month when rumination has occurred, how much time has your child spent ruminating?

+Rating: Minutes per day

+(on days when rumination has occurred, to include all episodes): Advise that if all day every day rater should score 777

-- 95. DSM-5 Criterion C: (Assessor uses judgement): The respondent has an eating disorder [SCREEN] or ARFID [ARFID section], which would trump a diagnosis of rumination disorder.
-(Yes/No) - 96.
-DSM-5 Criterion B: (Assessor uses judgement): The respondent has a medical condition [SCREEN], which explains the regurgitation.
+95. DSM-5 Criterion C: (Assessor uses judgement): The respondent has an eating disorder [SCREEN] or ARFID [ARFID section], which would trump a diagnosis of rumination disorder.
 (Yes/No)

-97. DSM-5 Criterion D (Assessor uses judgement): If the respondent has an intellectual disability [SCREEN], other neurodevelopmental disorder [SCREEN], or other mental disorder [SCREEN], do the rumination symptoms require additional clinical attention (see below for impairment)?
+96. DSM-5 Criterion B: (Assessor uses judgement): The respondent has a medical condition [SCREEN], which explains the regurgitation.
 (Yes/No)

+97. DSM-5 Criterion D (Assessor uses judgement): If the respondent has an intellectual disability

+[SCREEN], other neurodevelopmental disorder [SCREEN], or other mental disorder [SCREEN], do the rumination symptoms require additional clinical attention (see below for impairment)?
+(Yes/No)

-How old were you when the rumination symptoms first began?
+How old was your child when the rumination symptoms first began?